Lymah123/restaurant-website/README.md

 # restaurant-website
 A simple restaurant website
-This is a work-in-progress work.
-I created the website with HTML, CSS, and JAVASCRIPT.
+The project is still ongoing, and as I keep making changes, I will be updating the repo.
+I created the website with HTML, CSS, and JavaScript.